sayoojjs/Viewport-EXR-Screenshot-Tool/README.md

 # How to use the plugin

-1) Download the repository and extract the files
+1) Download the repository and extract the files to the ProjectDirectory/plugins
 3) Open the project
 4) Go to the plugins
 5) Enable Viewport_EXR_Screenshot